Logic Colloquium 2024

 • Vincent Bagayoko, Université Paris Cité: Ordered groups of regular growth rates

-• Anna Dmitrieva, University of East Anglia: Quasiminimality of complex functions
+• Anna Dmitrieva, University of East Anglia: Generic functions and quasiminimality

 • Adele Padgett, McMaster University: O-minimal definitions of the complex Γ and Riemann ζ functions